 Container Closure Integrity Testing

-Container closure integrity is a key component in maintaining the sterility of products like syringes, vials, and other containers containing drugs or biologics.
+Container closure integrity is a key part in keeping the sterility of products like syringes, vials, and other containers holding drugs or biologics.
 The stability protocol for sterile products is critical to the validation of container closure system integrity.
-Whether or not a container can effectively protect its contents, acting as a barrier, against potential contaminants, an ingress of microorganisms, or other compromising substances, is largely evaluated by container closure integrity testing.
+Whether or not a container can effectively protect its contents, acting as a barrier against potential contaminants, an ingress of microorganisms, or other compromising substances, is largely evaluated by container closure integrity testing.

 What Is Container Closure Integrity Testing?